 Backlash from entrenched powers

-On top of that, part of the discussions have already been brought before the courts, motivated by incumbent financial institutions that seem like they are trying to stop the use of cryptocurrencies in Brazil.
+On top of that, part of the discussions has already been brought before the courts, motivated by incumbent financial institutions that seem like they are trying to stop the use of cryptocurrencies in Brazil.

 As an example of a case, some of Brazil’s largest banks have issued notices stating the unilateral closure of bank accounts held by major cryptocurrency exchanges, alleging risks and the impossibility of tracking money laundering offenses.

-The affected exchanges have started a judicial battle against the measure, but were ultimately unsuccessful.
+The affected exchanges have started a judicial battle against the measure but were ultimately unsuccessful.
 A Brazilian court of appeals has ruled that banks have the freedom to discontinue the relationship with a person or company, as previously justified.

 This is undoubtedly a reprehensible retaliation against a technology that, in a sense, is beginning to drain an increasingly larger share of resources from the incumbents.
 A potential consequence of driving legitimate players off the market is that crypto may be driven to the informal economy.

 It is a consensus among scholars, enthusiasts, and even most government agencies and institutions that the use of cryptocurrencies is already transforming – and disrupting – the financial market.

 If the past is any indicator, in terms of speed of regulatory matters involving this open and global technology, a comprehensive body of legislation in Brazil may take quite some time.
 Drawing a parallel between the arrival of the Internet in Brazil, in 1995, and its regulation through the so-called “Civil Internet Framework” in 2014, 19 long years had to go by until national legislators could be bothered to do it.